 This is a guest post by Devon done in partnership with Kitchen Conservatory in St. Louis.
-Devon feels more strongly about couplers than anyone I’ve ever met, so I invited her here to convince all of us to use them.
+Devon feels more strongly about couplers for frosting than anyone I’ve ever met, so I invited her here to convince all of us to use them.

 A few weeks ago, I got some of those fancy, new Russian tips that require large couplers (more on that in my next guest post).
 I teach cupcake decorating classes, so I consider myself pretty well stocked with decorating supplies but, alas, no large couplers.
 I needed to practice with the new tips, so against my better judgement, I went without a coupler.
 Seven new tips meant seven piping bags.
 Seven!
 Ugh, such a waste, but a girl’s got to work.
 As expected, the bag stretched a bit as I worked and I found frosting starting to slide up and out around the tip.
 This could have all been so easily avoided.
 One darn coupler would have saved me many bags and a lot of hassle.
 I know it’s a weird thing to obsess over, but if you have ever had a tip come shooting out of your bag and frosting all over your hands (and shirt, and counter, and floor, and…), you understand what I mean.